-ASC members represent 50 countries!
+ASC members represent more than 60 countries!

 Students in science tend to encounter many difficult and important decisions, though there are few available resources to guide students through these challenges.
 The purpose of the Aspiring Scientists Coalition (ASC) is to provide free education, career-counseling and networking to students interested in science at all levels.
 ASC is free to join for students worldwide.
 By building a large global community, we hope to enable our members to establish international scientific networks.

 The Aspiring Scientists Coalition holds regular online meetings including Q&A sessions with experts in the field, networking sessions for members, and research presentations from established scientists.
 ASC will also be launching a Mentor-Mentee Program to connect junior students with more experienced members to provide learning and teaching opportunities within the organization.
 ASC creates free resources to inform students making major career decisions, and clarify their career options.
 All of our previous meetings are available to watch in the Meetings tab.